aws-samples/sample-genai-reflection-for-bedrock/README.md

 > Yes, it mirrors the BedrockRuntime `converse()` messages structure and will perform inference with any modality.

 3. Can I authenticate with my own `boto3` client?
-> Yes, you can pass an initialised client instance to the `Hive` class, otherwise we will try to create a client from the `AWS_PROFILE` environment variable.
+> Yes, you can pass an already initialised client instance to the `Hive` class, otherwise we will try to create a client from the `AWS_PROFILE` environment variable.